 By Susan Ricker

 If you just bought new, expensive resume paper, you've already made a job-search mistake.
 Most job applications and resumes are submitted online now -- one of countless new trends in the modern hiring process.
-Many job seekers are using outdated job-search practices, risking the impression that they are unable to keep up with technology.
-Are you worried that your resume looks dated?
+Many job seekers are using outdated job-search practices, risking the impression that they are unable to keep up with technology. resume looks dated?
 Here are some signs.

 You don't include any links.
 Or worse, your links are dead.